CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

 8. Run the modified query and note that it returns each unique combination of color and size.

-## Filter results with the WHERE clause
+## Task 5: Filter results with the WHERE clause

 Most queries for application development or reporting involve filtering the data to match specified criteria.
 You typically apply filtering criteria as a predicate in a **WHERE** clause of a query.